voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 Move from using the routes.js file to the page tree dynamic routes preferred by NextJs. e.g rename personDetailPage.js to [personId].js

+## Higher Order Components PublicPage, AdminPage, SecurePage Removed

+All the page level HOCs have been removed.
+These were used to wrap pages in layers of

+* layout - publicpage
+* security - securepage
+* admin access - adminpage

+However these HOCs dont know whether to call GetServerSideProps or GetInitialProps etc.

+So now we do the following:

+1. layout - all pages use the default layout injected by _App.
+If you need a page without header/footer you can use the next js method override layout.
+2. secure pages by default all pages are secured in _app using the RouteGuard Component. if not signed in you are redirected to the signthru steps.
+For specific public pages these are listed public paths now need to be explicitly added to the publicPaths array in routeguard.js
+3. Admin pages are no longer special - they just check the isAdmin prop on start and return the AccessDenied component if not an admin.

 ## Home

 * fix tab update with useEffect